mnlipp/osgi-getting-started/Bndtools.md

 [Bndtools](https://bndtools.org/) is an Eclipse plugin that integrates the (command line) tool [bnd](https://bnd.bndtools.org/) in Eclipse and provides "continuous build" for bundles.
 [Install](https://bndtools.org/installation.html) it now[^bndtools-version].

-[^bndtools-version]: This chapter was originally written using bndtools 3.2.0.
+[^bndtools-version]: This chapter was originally written in 2016 using bndtools 3.2.0.
 However, the current version has been updated to comply with bndtools 6.1.0 and Eclipse 2021-12.

 The tool bnd takes a different perspective on defining bundles.
 From bnd's point of view, `MANIFEST.MF` is the source of information about the bundle at runtime only.
 While developing the bundle, you need closely related, but sometimes slightly different information and  *additional* information.
 So, to bnd, `MANIFEST.MF` is an artifact that is generated during build time from information contained in a file called `bnd.bnd`.
 The eclipse plugin bndtools provides a GUI for editing `bnd.bnd` (again with the possibility to edit the source directly) and components that make the information from `bnd.bnd` available to Eclipse's continuous build.